God's Role in Presidential Inaugurations and Beyond

-Next week, Barack Obama will place his hand on the Bible and swear an oath to serve the United States as its president and preserve the U.S. Constitution to the best of his abilities.
+On Friday (Jan.
+20), Donald Trump will place his hand on the Bible and swear an oath to serve the United States as its 45th president and preserve the U.S. Constitution to the best of his abilities.

-Neither the phrase "so help me God" nor the use of a Bible are officially required in the presidential oath, ironically, but they are both often used regardless.
+Most presidents end the Oath of Office with, "so help me God," a tradition that many say was started by George Washington, according to Constitution Daily.
+Even so, neither the phrase "so help me God" nor the use of a Bible is officially required in the presidential oath.
 Nor is the separation of church and state explicitly spelled out in the Constitution.
+[The Weirdest Inaugurations in US History]

-What does the First Amendment actually say about the separation of church and state?
-Not a whole lot, historians say, though its words have been misinterpreted since the beginning.
+What about the "separation of church and state?"
+Didn't the First Amendment ensure a dividing wall between the two?
+(Not really, historians say, though its words have been misinterpreted since the beginning.)

 When the Founding Fathers sat down in Philadelphia to draft the U.S. Constitution in 1787, they were preoccupied with establishing the machinery for an effective new government and included very few guarantees of individual rights.